luix221/AxisCLI/README.md

 * **Capacity:** Supports up to 64 concurrent plugins.
 This ensures system stability and high performance even with multiple extensions loaded.

 For developers, a dedicated **SDK** (including `axis.h` and examples) is available in the project repository to help you build your own extensions.
+> [!WARNING]
+> **Security & Trust**
+> Since plugins utilize the **WinAPI**, they operate with the same permissions as the CLI itself.
+Always prioritize official Windows or AxisCLI features first.
+For extensions, we recommend prioritizing **Open Source** projects to ensure transparency.
+If a plugin is closed-source, ensure it originates from a **verified and trusted developer** before use.
+Exercise caution with binaries from unknown sources.

 ---